leej3/pandoc_resume/markdown/resume_John_Lee.md

 **Data Scientist:** 2016-2018, National Institute of Mental Health, Bethesda, Maryland

-+ I uploaded several datasets collected by scientists on site to online public repositories requiring collaboration with the scientists and attention to repository data specifications.
++ I uploaded several datasets collected by scientists on site to online public repositories.
+This required collaboration with the scientists and attention to repository data specifications.

-+ As a member of the data science and sharing team, I built pipelines for processing magnetic resonance imaging data of human brains, using Python and R.
++ I built pipelines for processing MRI data of human brains, using Python and R.
 <!--
 + By introducing software container technologies to our team, I eased our ability to work reproducibly in different compute contexts, including the NIH compute cluster.
 -->

 **Data Analyst Intern:** 2016, Virginia Hospital Center, Arlington, Virginia

 + I compiled an annual report detailing every insurance payment request and employee salary in the hospital.